Date(s) - Mon 30th Oct - Sat 4th Nov, 2017

 Romesh Gunesekera was born in 1954 in Sri Lanka.
 He now lives in London.
 His first novel, Reef, was published in 1994 and was short-listed as a finalist for the Booker Prize, as well as for the Guardian Fiction Prize.
 In 1992 Granta published his first collection of stories, Monkfish Moon, which was shortlisted for several prizes and named a New York Times Notable Book for 1993.
 In 1998, he received the inaugural BBC Asia Award for Achievement in Writing & Literature for his novel The Sandglass.
 He has also won, among others, the Premio Mondello Five Continents and Yorkshire Post Best First Work Award in Britain.
 His novels include Heaven’s Edge, The Prisoner of Paradise, Noontide Toll, and Match.
 In 2008, a collection of his Madeira stories were published in a bilingual edition.
 Romesh Gunesekera is an elected Fellow of the Royal Society of Literature, and has also received a National Honour in Sri Lanka.

 David Constantine, born 1944 in Salford, Lancs, was for thirty years a university teacher of German language and literature.
 He has published a dozen volumes of poetry (most recently – 2014 – Elder); two novels, Davies (1985), The Life-Writer (2015); and five collections of short stories.
 He is an editor and translator of Hölderlin, Goethe, Kleist and Brecht.
 For his stories he won the BBC National and the Frank O’ Connor International Awards (2010, 2013).
 The film ‘45 Years’ was based on his story In Another Country.
-With Helen Constantine he edited Modern Poetry in Translation, 2003-12.On this course, tutors will read a sample of your work ahead of time to provide more in-depth feedback on your work.
+With Helen Constantine he edited Modern Poetry in Translation, 2003-12.On this course, tutors will read a sample of your work ahead of time to get a feel for your work.
 Details of how and when to submit this will be sent to you in the course notes upon booking.

 Please read our Terms & Conditions before booking.